mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 Understanding how data flows through your app in SvelteKit can be confusing because SvelteKit blurs the line between your backend and frontend.

+> 🔥 If you want to learn SvelteKit you can watch the [Complete SvelteKit Course For Building Modern Web Apps](https://www.youtube.com/watch?v=MoGkX4RvZ38) on YouTube and [support my work by becoming a patron](https://www.patreon.com/joyofcode).

 In another post I wrote about [page versus standalone endpoints in SvelteKit](https://joyofcode.xyz/using-sveltekit-endpoints) if you need a better understanding through examples when to use each.

-> 🔥 If you want to learn SvelteKit you can watch the [Complete SvelteKit Course For Building Modern Web Apps](https://www.youtube.com/watch?v=MoGkX4RvZ38) on YouTube.
-You can support my work and [become a patron](https://www.patreon.com/joyofcode).

 By the end you should have a clear understanding how data flows through your routes but also how you can pass data around in SvelteKit.